nydemeth/CyberDropDownloader/docs/reference/configuration-options/settings/runtime_options.md

 | ------ | ------- |
 | `bool` | `false` |

-Files downloaded by CDL have a `.part` extension.
+Files downloaded by CDL have a `.part` extension (`.cdl_hls` for HLS segments).
 CDL only changes the extension to the original one after a successful download.
 This allows CDL to resume downloads on subsequent runs.

-Setting this to `true` will delete any `.part` files in the download folder.
+Setting this to `true` will delete any `.part` and `.cdl_hls` files in the download folder.

 ## `ignore_history`